JelleDeMoerloose/thesis_keylime_deployment/README.md

 For testing on Azure, you can change the variables in `Pulumi.dev.yaml` and/or change the index.ts file to your liking.

-**Important to note**: change the `hosts.ini` file accordingly, and if you are planning to run multiple Keylime components on 1 VM use the following playbook instead `playbook_serial` (makes sure package installer is not blocked).
+**Important to note**: change the `hosts_<X>.ini` file accordingly, and if you are planning to run multiple Keylime components on 1 VM use the following playbook instead `playbook_serial` (makes sure package installer is not blocked).

 ### Ansible Keylime Configuration